Krapopolis

-Krapopolis is an American animated sitcom created by Dan Harmon for the Fox Broadcasting Company.
+Krapopolis is an American adult animated sitcom created by Dan Harmon for the Fox Broadcasting Company.
 Before its series premiere, the series was renewed for a second season in October 2022 and for a third season in March 2023.
 The series premiered on September 24, 2023, on the Animation Domination programming block.
 The first season concluded on May 19, 2024.
 In July 2024, Fox renewed the series for a fourth season ahead of the season 2 premiere.
 In May 2025, the series was renewed for a fifth season, ahead of the season 2 finale and the season 3 premiere.
 The third season premiered on September 28, 2025.

 Premise

 Set in a parodic version of mythical Ancient Greece, the series centers on a dysfunctional family of humans, gods, and monsters that tries to run one of the world's first cities without killing each other.